LabRedesCefetRJ/The-Big-Agent/README.md

 This will start the simulator paused.

-2 - Start the ChonIDE Embedded MAS IDE

-3 - Navigate to the folder of the downloaded project and, in the MAS folder, select the corresponding MAS project for ChonIDE.
+3 - In the CLI terminal, run the followings codes:
+    cd MAS
+    jasonEmbedded Grindor.mas2j

+The agents will act.

 4 - Done!